smartlook/smartlook-ios-sdk/README.md

 ## [1.2.8] - 2020-03-16
 ### Added
 - Analytics-Only recording: does not record screen and does not visualise user interactions https://smartlook.github.io/docs/sdk/ios/#analytics-only-mode
-- Rendering Mode BETA: to further protect user's privacy, few recording modes were added to record the screen in the form of a wireframe scheme https://smartlook.github.io/docs/sdk/ios/#rendering-mode-beta
+- Rendering Mode BETA: to further protect user's privacy, new recording modes were added to record the screen in the form of a wireframe scheme https://smartlook.github.io/docs/sdk/ios/#rendering-mode-beta

 ### Changed
 - some refactorings, optimizations

 ### Fixed
-- varisou small and niche bugs
+- various small and niche bugs

 ## [1.2.7] - 2019-12-18
 ### Changed